penzance/canvas_python_sdk/scripts/README.md

 Autogenerate SDK Methods
 ==========================

-** USE AT YOUR OWN RISK **
+** USE AT YOUR OWN RISK ** - This script will overwrite existing files.

-usage: generate_sdk_methods.py [-h] [-u URL]

-Build Canvas SDK methods

-optional arguments:
-    -h, --help         show this help message and exit -u URL, --url URL  Base Canvas url, default is (https://canvas.instructure.com)

-If run with no arguments, the script will default to the instructure url https://canvas.instructure.com
+The script will automatically generate python modules containing SDK methods from the Canvas LMS REST API.
+The Canvas LMS REST API provides a meta-api interface desribing each of the methods in JSON format.
+See here for an example on the instructure site (https://canvas.instructure.com/doc/api/accounts.json), this can also be viewed as html (https://canvas.instructure.com/doc/api/accounts.html).
+See the section below

 Where to run the script
 ------------------------